Are you interested in caring for trees and shrubs on your property? Or are you considering becoming a professional arborist?

 This course would be suitable for those interested in tree care as a hobby or as a small business.

-The International Society of Arboriculture (ISA) Arborist Certification Study Guide (2010 edition) is the required textbook.
+The International Society of Arboriculture (ISA) Arborists' Certification Study Guide (2010 edition) is the required textbook.
 The following topics are covered:

-Individuals who hold the Manitoba Arborist License are eligible to take the Tree Risk Assessment Qualification Course through the International Society of Arboriculture.
+Individuals who hold the Manitoba Arborists License are eligible to take the Tree Risk Assessment Qualification Course through the International Society of Arboriculture.